EXHades/EXHades/README.md

 </p>

 - May the symbol with you
-- Security Researcher and Developer
+- CyberSecurity Researcher/Developer
-- My usual ID is EXHades or AG（Elemental Silver）
+- My usual ID is EXHades / AG(Elemental Silver)
 - Love Coding,interested in APT(Advanced Persistent Threat), PL and AGI.
 - I am not a native English speaker, so please excuse any language mistakes.
 - TG Channel: [AkashicRecords](https://t.me/EXAkashic)